Kotak-Neo/kotak-neo-api/docs/session_2fa.md

 | *password*     | Your trading password                                              | Str    |
 | *otp*          | The 4-digit code you receive on registered mobile number           | Str    |

+Note: You can pass your 6 digit mpin instead of otp as well to complete the 2fa login.
+For example, client.session_2fa("123456")

 ### Return type

 object